tholden/dynareOBC/README.md

  * **Advanced options**
     * `Bypass`
          Ignores all non-differentiabilities in the model.
 Useful for debugging.
+    * `DisplayBoundsSolutionProgress`
+	     Displays progress solving the bounds problem.
+Only useful for very hard to solve models under perfect foresight.
     * `CompileSimulationCode`
          Compiles the code used for simulating the base model, without the bound.
 May speed up long simulations.
     * `NoCleanup`